pawn-lang/pawn-stdlib/README.md

 # pawn-stdlib

-The Pawn Standard Library Package - designed for the [sampctl package management system](http://sampctl.com).
+The Pawn Standard Library Package, not including any files related to SA:MP - designed for the [sampctl package management system](http://sampctl.com).

 ## Why?